Nikasa1889/the_pythonic_way/README.md

 # PythonSnippets
-"The Pythonic way" contains a collection of useful snippets and recommendations of how to program in a "pythonic way".
-People that come to Python from other languages like Java, C# or R might find these snippets helpful.
-"The Pythonic Way" can be used as a comprehensive Python cheatsheet, where you can look for short answers and keywords of how to do things in Python, so that you can easily google further.
+the_pythonic_way contains a collection of useful snippets and recommendations of how to program in a "Pythonic way".
+People that come to Python from other languages like Java, C# or R might find these snippets helpful. the_pythonic_way can be used as a comprehensive Python cheatsheet, where you can look for short answers and keywords of how to do things in Python, so that you can easily google further.

 # Table of Content:
 - [Coding Styles](#coding-styles)